 Because cerebral palsy does not have a single, definitive diagnostic test, traditionally, diagnoses have been the culmination of months, or even years, of observations.
 The problem with this is that it delays treatment, but it also delays litigation, sometimes to the point of going past the statute of limitations for medical malpractice.

 The American Academy of Pediatrics issued a report in 2013 that urged doctors to make more speedy diagnoses of conditions like cerebral palsy.
-To discourage delayed diagnoses the Academy also published a 12-step process for making a diagnosis.
+To discourage delayed diagnoses, the Academy also published a 12-step process for making a diagnosis.

-The diagnosis is a crucial part of a cerebral palsy life care plan, and it is much more involved that parents may realize.
+The diagnosis is a crucial part of a cerebral palsy life care plan, and it is much more involved than parents may realize.
 It must include components that help medical caregivers develop the best treatments and interventions, but also all the records and evidence needed by the legal team to make a case for medical malpractice and the need for compensation.